ankitects/anki-manual/src/stats.md

 at the bottom.
 (Again, the “today” section at the top is unaffected by this selection.)

+### More
-Clicking on "Save PDF" at the bottom will save a PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.
+- Clicking on "Save PDF" at the bottom will save a PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.

-When you delete notes, their review history is maintained in Anki.
+- When you delete notes, their review history is maintained in Anki.
 It will not be included when looking at statistics for a specific deck (as Anki has no way of knowing which deck the deleted cards belonged to), but will be included when you look at statistics for the whole collection.

+- Anki 2.1.28+ introduced redesigned graphs.
+The old graphs are still accessible with a <kbd>Shift</kbd>-click on the Stats button.

 ## Today